ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Methodology

 \subsection{FictionalHot Benchmark}

-Robust evaluation of search agents is hampered by inconsistency in experimental settings.
+The lack of standardized experimental settings hinders the robust evaluation of search agents.
 Table~\ref{tab:setup_comparison} collates representative setups, highlighting variation in (i) corpora—from static Wikipedia snapshots (e.g., 2018, 2019) to the non-reproducible, live Internet; (ii) test sets—either a broad Set A (NQ\citep{Kwiatkowski_Palomaki_Redfield_Collins_Parikh_Alberti_Epstein_Polosukhin_Devlin_Lee_e2019}, TriviaQA\citep{Joshi_Choi_Weld_Zettlemoyer_2017}, PopQA\citep{mallenWhenNotTrust2022}, HotpotQA\citep{yangHotpotQADatasetDiverse2018}, 2Wiki\citep{hoConstructingMultihopQA2020}, Musique\citep{trivediMuSiQueMultihopQuestions2022}, Bamboogle\citep{pressMeasuringNarrowingCompositionality2022}) or a focused multi-hop Set B (HotpotQA, 2Wiki, Musique, Bamboogle); (iii) training regimes—ranging from no training to single or multi-dataset setups (e.g., HotpotQA, 2Wiki, NQ, TriviaQA); and (iv) metrics—spanning Exact Match and F1 to model-based judgments such as LLM-as-a-judge (LJ).
-While this diversity reflects rapid exploration, it hinders apples-to-apples comparison across papers.
+This diversity reflects rapid progress but prevents direct comparison.

 Beyond standardization, a deeper challenge is data contamination, where high scores on existing benchmarks can reflect memorized pretraining knowledge rather than genuine procedural reasoning.
-To address both issues, we introduce FictionalHot, a closed-world benchmark that grounds all questions in a newly generated synthetic corpus, thereby (i) fixing a single, reproducible knowledge source and (ii) mitigating contamination by populating it with fictitious entities absent from pretraining.
-This design forces agents to rely on procedural reasoning over the provided documents and enables cleaner, apples-to-apples evaluation of search and answer capabilities.
+To address both issues, we introduce FictionalHot, a closed-world benchmark built on a synthetic corpus of fictitious entities.
+This design substantially reduces pretraining bias, forcing agents to rely primarily on procedural reasoning for a rigorous evaluation.